 Is a permit required for a detached storage/play shed?

 No, if the shed is one story and has a floor area that does not exceed 200 square feet for residential uses and 120 square feet for commercial uses for then a building permit is not required.
 However, zoning setback requirements and impervious surface standards must still be met.

 Do I need a permit to re-roof my home?

-Generally yes, with the exception of replacing like for like for – equal weight material where no sheathing is replaced.
+Generally yes, with the exception of replacing like-for-like for equal weight material where no sheathing is replaced.
 When required, the permit is issued over the counter with some basic information provided by the person applying for the permit.
 Inspections are performed of the roof sheathing and final installation of the roofing material.

 - Completeness of plans.

-- Does your submittal contain all of the required information.
+- If the submittal contains all of the required information.